BIOS3010/Module-11-Genome-Assembly/04-assembly-quality.md

 !
 What is the length of the longest contig?
 !
 What is the contig N50 value?
 !
 What is the size of the total assembly?
 How does this compare to the reference genome?
 !
+Completness?
+What is the coverage breadth %?
+!
+How many mismatches to the reference?
+!
 Flere?
 ```